 - may use, it is not exactly the same, but close enough to probably not matter.

-- can use, this scheme works perfectly fine with using the secondary color as seed key.
-The result will be almost the same even if it is not used as a seed key.
+- can use, this scheme works perfectly fine with using the secondary color as seed-key.
+The result will be almost the same even if it is not used as seed-key.

 The tertiary colors don't have the same usage and design restrictions as the secondary colors in Material 3.
 With tertiary color, using it as a key color or using the default Material 3 color systems +60 degree hue rotation from primary color, is more of a color design choice.
-Either will work fine, they just gives different hue results for the generated tertiary colors.
+Either will work fine, they just give different resulting hues for the generated tertiary colors.